vinceyyyyyy/intro-to-git-github/git-manual.md

 ## Prerequisites

 - A GitHub account
 - A Terminal
   - for windows, use [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-us&gl=US) (recommanded) or PowerShell (PowerShell is installed in every Windows 10 computer, you can find it by searching in your start menu)
   - for macOS, use [iTerm2](https://iterm2.com/) (recommanded) or native Terminal (you can find it by searching in Spotlight)
   - for Linux, use your terminal of choice.

 ## Find the demo repo

-Demo repo is at [GitHub Repo](https://github.com/vinceyyyyyy/intro-to-git-github).
-The repo itself is a monorepo, meaning it contains multiple (in engineering sense) saperated things.
-For the purpose of this manual, please find the [Manual](https://github.com/vinceyyyyyy/intro-to-git-github/manual) folder in it.
+Demo repo is at [this GitHub Repo](https://github.com/vinceyyyyyy/intro-to-git-github).

 Because content in other folders are possible to change at the same time while you following along this manual, It is also a good chance to think about why it is recommanded to use separated repos for multiple projects, and when do you want to use monorepo approach.